 When do we know a performance is a performance?
 Outside of having at least one audience member, which we can also view as one or more persons simply being communicated to, we can broaden the concept of performing itself.

-To Richard Schechner’s model of Restored Behavior, performance entails any “organized sequences of events, scripted actions, known texts, scored movements [that] exist separate from the performers who ‘do’ these behaviors, … [so] the behavior can be stored, transmitted, manipulated, transformed.”
-In other words, the communication or action is repeatable or has the ability or intention to be performed again.4 We may be able to, however, think of instances where a performance is not repeatable such as in improvisation, and improvisation is a very important aspect of butoh.
+To Richard Schechner’s concept of Restored Behavior, performance entails any “organized sequences of events, scripted actions, known texts, scored movements [that] exist separate from the performers who ‘do’ these behaviors, … [so] the behavior can be stored, transmitted, manipulated, transformed.”
+In other words, the communication or action is repeatable or has the ability or intention to be performed again.4 Restored behavior is also known as twice-behaved, coded, or transmittable behavior.10 Restored behavior also include habits, rituals, and life routines.11

 In Eelka Lampe’s Performing/Not Performing model, there are different modes of performance separated into two classes, social and aesthetic, which also have the ability to feed off each other or merge.5

 Self Not Performing – Little awareness/nonconscious, feeling unobserved, and not meant to be precisely repeatable such as being seen going out for a walk or smoking a cigarette.
 (Shadowbody Note: When we have expanded the concept of not performing to that of performing, we have entered into the territory of Shakespeare’s “All the world’s a stage, and all the men and women merely players.”
 Here, we can risk developing something drab or non-stimulating to the audience or it can be rather interesting used in a way of showing contrasat.)

 Personality Creating a Self – Aware/conscious, communicative, feeling observed, and not meant to be precisely repeatable such as having a conversation or telling a joke.